Stocks up on strong earnings, Trump announcement to reopen government

 MORE FROM FOX BUSINESS ...

-The major equity averages were poised to see five straight weeks of gains.
-Further, the broad-based S&P 500 was on pace to have its best performance during a government shutdown since at least 1976.
+The day's gains meant that major equity averages have now seen five straight weeks of gains.

-News of the deal to end the partial government shutdown buoyed shares of airlines, whose CEOs have been complaining about the financial impact the shutdown has been having on their businesses.
+News of the deal to end the partial government shutdown -- the result of a budget dispute between Congress and Trump over border wall funding -- buoyed shares of airlines, whose CEOs have been complaining about the financial impact the shutdown has been having on their businesses.

 |Ticker